AdobeDocs/campaign-classic.en/help/web/using/static-elements-in-a-web-form.md

   >[!NOTE]
   >
-  >For more on page sequencing in a Web form, refer to [Defining web forms page sequencing](../../web/using/defining-web-forms-page-sequencing.md).
+  >For more on page sequencing in a Web form, refer to [Define web forms page sequencing](../../web/using/defining-web-forms-page-sequencing.md).

 * Preload the fields of the form with data taken from the Facebook profile